- Code ENGN8535

 See Future Offerings

 Data-driven decision-making is an essential component of emerging engineering systems that generate and consume very large amounts of sensing data from autonomous vehicles to digital pathology.
-This course covers technologies and methodologies necessary for inferring useful information and identifying underlying patterns from often raw, incomplete, noisy and corrupted data that is present in real-life engineering applications.
-It will also give students the opportunity to explore advanced solutions of data analytics such as sparse encoding, compressive sensing, nonlocal filtering, discriminative and generative modelling.
+This course covers technologies and methodologies necessary for inferring useful information and identifying underlying patterns from often raw, incomplete, noisy and corrupted data that is present in real-life applications.
+It will also give students the opportunity to explore advanced solutions of data analytics such as dimensionality reduction, sparse encoding, compressive sensing, nonlinear filtering, manifold learning, and generative data modelling.

 - Describe a number of models for supervised, unsupervised inference from data